NordicPlayground/puck/_tutorials/ble.md

 order: 10
 ---

-This tutorial will provide a brief introduction to the basics of Bleutooth Low Energy.
+This tutorial will provide a brief introduction to the basics of Bluetooth Low Energy.

 ## GAP